gitlabhq/gitlab-runner/docs/configuration/advanced-configuration.md

 ## The `[runners.custom_build_dir]` section

 NOTE: **Note:**
-[Introduced][gitlab-runner-876] in Gitlab Runner 11.1
+[Introduced][gitlab-runner-1267] in Gitlab Runner 11.10

-This section defines [custom build directories][custom-build-dir-docs] parameters.
+This section defines [custom build directories][https://docs.gitlab.com/ee/ci/yaml/README.html#custom-build-directories] parameters.

 Please notice, that the feature - if not configured explicitly - will be enabled by default for `kubernetes`, `docker`, `docker-ssh`, `docker+machine` and `docker-ssh+machine` executors.
 It will be disabled by default for all other executors.

-The feature will be also disabled when _shared_ environments (`shell`, `ssh` executors and all `docker*` executors when working directory is mounted as host volume shared between jobs) will be used together with `concurrent = 1` set in global section.
+This feature requires that `GIT_CLONE_PATH` is within a path defined within `runners.builds_dir`.
+For the ease of using `builds_dir` the `$CI_BUILDS_DIR` variable can be used.

+The feature is by default enabled only for `docker` and `kubernetes` executors as they provide a good way to separate resources.
+This feature can be explicitly enabled for any executor, but special care should be taken when using with executors that share `builds_dir` and have `concurrent > 1`.

 | Parameter | Type    | Description |
 |-----------|---------|-------------|